sam-mac/uncertainty_survey/README.md

 The problem is that technical and biological confounders cause distribution shifts in multi-omic inference.
 Further, the task we model has a lot of (heteroscedastic) noise.

 Hence, the problem is specificaly:
+- multi-omics data are high-dimensional which makes deep learning (DL) attractive, but
+- data hosts (heteroscedastic) noise and is distributionally inconsistent
-- distribution shifts in lieu of (principled) adaptive inference is unreliable
+- distribution shifts in lieu of (principled) adaptive inference is unreliable, unsafe, which hinders DL adoption (in practice)
-- uncertainties are overconfident or miscalibrated
-- high-dimensionality of data requires deep learning models which are non-interpretable (i.e. black-box)
+- Unreliability is w.r.t. accuracy and uncertainty (miscalibration), which renders notions of significance and causality unreliable too...

+## Solution Strategy
+Practically driven/directed (i.e. in omics), theoretically focused - Relevant Rigour Research.
+Must be important, accessible, and suitable.

+**Importance** guaranteed by everyones input.
+Focuses on key issue (ref problem definition).
+Real data hence real-world.
+Very timely since growth in research interest.

+**Accessibility** facilitated by making research understandable via making survey open-source code.
+Writing papers (and perhaps blogs).
+Communications may focus on results, rather than proces, without diminishing necessity of process.

+**Suitable** - when are we complete?
+Communicate guidance and/or direction.
+Give concrete directions.

 ## Solution Design